metaperl/freegold-focus/README.md

 Add a routing for the folder in `myapp.py` in the `Root` class.

 Edit tools/new-user-welcome.rst and add a link to the new page.
+Edit trainwith/index.html and add a link to the new page in the affiliate/internet-style marketing section.